qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

       }
     });

-The “Input” class inherits from ``qx.ui.mobile.page.NavigationPage``, a specialized page that consists of a ``qx.ui.mobile.navigationbar.NavigationBar`` including a title, back and action buttons, and a scrollable content area.
-In the constructor of the class we set the title of the page to “Identica Client”.
+The "Input" class inherits from ``qx.ui.mobile.page.NavigationPage``, a specialized page that consists of a ``qx.ui.mobile.navigationbar.NavigationBar`` including a title, back and action buttons, and a scrollable content area.
+In the constructor of the class we set the title of the page to "Identica Client".

-To show the “Input” page, we have to create an instance of the class and a page manager.
+To show the "Input" page, we have to create an instance of the class and a page manager.
 The manager does the layouting and displays our page on screen.
 Additionally the manager gives us the possibility to use our application in a mobile or tablet device context.
 For our example, we just want to work in a mobile device context.
 That is why, we construct the manager with ``false``.

-After creation of manager, we have to add the “Input” page into the manager.
+After creation of manager, we have to add the "Input" page into the manager.
-Then we call ``show`` method of “Input” page, to display this page on start.
+Then we call ``show`` method of "Input" page, to display this page on start.

-Open the “source/class/mobiletweets/Application.js” class file.
-You will find a comment in the ``main`` method "*Below is your actual application code…*" with example code below.
-As we don’t need this example code, we can safely replace it with the following lines of code:
+Open the "source/class/mobiletweets/Application.js" class file.
+You will find a comment in the ``main`` method "*Below is your actual application code...*" with example code below.
+As we don't need this example code, we can safely replace it with the following lines of code:
 ::